Curator

 Spain

 The massive altarpiece must have been constructed and painted inside the small chapel.
-To accomplish this, Ayala called upon local artists, who created a series of scenes that tell the stories of the life of Christ and the Virgin and center on images of the Crucifixion and of an empty throne that probably once framed a statue of the Virgin and Child.
+To accomplish this, Ayala called upon local artists, who created a series of scenes that tell the stories of the life of Jesus and his mother, Mary.
+The composition centers on images of the Crucifixion and of an empty throne that probably once framed a statue of the Virgin and Child.
 These scenes are not projections of convincing pictorial space.
-Rather, with their plain backgrounds and framing arcades, they hark back to earlier architectural decoration and manuscript illumination.
-The altarpiece was clearly intended to impress through its monumental scale, its narrative clarity, and its costly materials, which include gold and silver leaf and glazes of rare and expensive ultramarine blue.
+Rather, with their plain backgrounds and framing arcades, they hearken back to earlier architectural decoration and manuscript illumination.
+The altarpiece was intended to impress through its monumental scale, its narrative clarity, and its costly materials, which include gold and silver leaf and glazes of rare and expensive ultramarine blue.

 Tempera and gold on panel